spilman6/courses/pages/javascript/getting-started.md

 However, if you want to install the software on your computer, it will probably be faster and a more pleasant experience.
 The software we will be using is:

-1. Visual Studio Code (VS Code) as our code editor.
+1. **Visual Studio Code (VS Code)** as our code editor.
 VS Code is a free, open-source code editor that is available for Windows, Mac, and Linux.
 You can download it here: [https://code.visualstudio.com/](https://code.visualstudio.com/)

-2. Node.js, which is a JavaScript runtime environment.
+2. **Node.js**, which is a JavaScript runtime environment.
 Node.js allows us to run JavaScript code outside of a web browser.
 You can download it here: [https://nodejs.org/en/](https://nodejs.org/en/)

-3. Git, which is a version control system.
+3. **Git**, which is a version control system.
 Git allows us to keep track of changes to our code, and to collaborate with others.
 You can download it here: [https://git-scm.com/downloads](https://git-scm.com/downloads)

-4. A web browser.
+4. **A web browser**.
 Any modern web browser will work, but I recommend using Google Chrome: [https://www.google.com/chrome/](https://www.google.com/chrome/).
 This is the browser that will be used in the videos.